javierbrea/personal-website/content/blog/cypress-mock-server/index.md

 Now we already have our mock server installed and we can start it using a command.
 This allows to start the mock server manually when starting the application and opening Cypress in headed mode by simply running three separated processes in three terminals.

-Supossing that we have next commands in the `package.json` file:
+Supposing that we have next commands in the `package.json` file:

 ```json
 {